person writing bucket list on book

 Outside the EU: essential after 90 days

-• Less than 3 months: travel insurance is strongly recommended.
-Some banks offer it automatically.
+• Less than 3 months: travel insurance is highly recommended.
+Some banks automatically offer it.

 • More than 3 months: it becomes mandatory.
-The French Social Security no longer covers your expenses, which can be very costly (hospitalization, repatriation).
+The French Social Security no longer covers your expenses, and these can be very costly (hospitalization, repatriation).

-👉 To learn more: check out our complete guide [How to Choose Your Travel Insurance Well] (here you can insert your internal link).
+πŸ‘‰ To go further: discover our complete guide [How to choose your travel insurance well] (here you can insert your internal link).

 3. Driving Abroad: National License or International License?